eth-protocol-fellows/protocol-studies/docs/eps/intro.md

 ## Calls troubleshooting

 For our weekly meetings, we are using a self-hosted FOSS platform Jitsi.
-Even though we are doing our best, some people might experience problems during these calls, here are few tips on troubleshooting:
+Even though we are doing our best, some people might experience problems during these calls, here are a few tips on troubleshooting:

 - Restart your browser and rejoin
 - Try a different browser (especially if you are using a Chromium based, try Firefox and vice versa)